ibm-cloud-docs/activity-tracker/event_types.md

 * {{site.data.keyword.BluDirectLink}} solution

 For more information on services generating global events, see [IBM Cloud services that generate Activity Tracker events](/docs/activity-tracker?topic=activity-tracker-cloud_services).

-For {{site.data.keyword.atracker_short}}, you can choose the region where events are collected.
-[Learn more](/docs/activity-tracker?topic=activity-tracker-getting-started-routing#getting-started-routing-setp5).

 For {{site.data.keyword.at_short}} hosted event search offerings, the global domain is set in **Frankfurt**.
 Global events are captured and made available through the {{site.data.keyword.at_full_notm}} instance that is configured in Frankfurt.